AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 3. Select **Sign In**.

    You are redirected to the Adobe Workfront Sign In page.
-4. Sign in using the same email address as used in Experience Manager Guides, and then select **Allow access** to let the the application access your Adobe Workfront account.
+4. Sign in using the same email address as used in Experience Manager Guides, and then select **Allow access** to let the application access your Adobe Workfront account.

    You are automatically redirected to the **Workfront tasks** page on Experience Manager Guides.